astral-sh/ty/docs/reference/editor-settings.md

 - `on`: Use uv for project discovery and standalone script environments.

 This feature is experimental and may change.
-Enabling it requires [uv 0.12.3 or later](https://docs.astral.sh/uv/getting-started/installation/) and can download and install dependencies.
+Enabling it requires [uv 0.12.3 or later](https://docs.astral.sh/uv/getting-started/installation/).
 All uv integrations are disabled when [`untrustedWorkspace`](#untrustedworkspace) is `true`.

 **Default value**: `null`